SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 If you are required to submit the form to our office, please click on the link listed right below to access the form.

-1. Pace (Pass Rate) Standard
+1. Pace Standard (Pass Rate)

 Satisfactorily complete a minimum percentage of their cumulative units